 Stephen Ehrenberg is a member of the Firm’s Litigation Group and is a co-head of the Firm’s Securities & Commodities Investigations & Enforcement Practice.
 He represents global and U.S. companies and financial institutions in complex securities, commodities and antitrust litigation, regulatory enforcement matters and corporate internal investigations.

-Mr. Ehrenberg has recently represented corporate and individual clients before the Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission, the U.S. Congress, numerous state attorneys general and various exchanges and self-regulatory organizations.
+Mr. Ehrenberg has recently represented corporate and individual clients before the Securities and Exchange Commission, Department of Justice, Commodity Futures Trading Commission, the U.S. Congress, numerous state attorneys general and various exchanges and self-regulatory organizations.

 Rankings and Recognitions

 - New York Super Lawyers – recognized as a “Rising Star” (2011, 2012, 2013, 2014)

 - A global asset manager and investment adviser in an SEC enforcement investigation regarding “ESG” branded mutual funds and separately managed account products.